 Photo: Charles Blyth

-The Hamlet of Enterprise will double or triple in size during the Gateway Jamboree, a weekend packed with live music, food and fun, held this year from August 9 to 11.
+The Hamlet of Enterprise will double or triple in size during the Gateway Jamboree, a weekend packed with live music, food and fun, held in early August.
 Kick out the jams on Friday night to the live music in the beer garden on the local ball diamond.
 Follow that up with a Saturday jam-packed with activities for the whole family.
 In past years, this has included everything from face-painting for kids, door prizes, arts and crafts sales and even an Exquisite Corpse writing project for ambitious writers.
 The Jamboree caps off on Sunday with a community bingo and brunch.

 If you’re passing through Enterprise—the first stop for many visitors driving into the Northwest Territories—or if you plan to check out nearby Twin Falls Gorge Territorial Park that weekend, drop in and check out the Gateway Jamboree in Enterprise.
 You’ll find out why locals call their home the “Handshake to the North.”